Table Of Contents

 What Is Serverless?

-Serverless computing is a type of architecture in which computing power or backend services are available on-demand.
-It is a practice of using managed services to avoid rebuilding things that already exist in the cloud.
+Serverless computing is a type of architecture in which computing power and backend services are available on demand.
+It is a practice of utilizing managed services to avoid rebuilding existing components in the cloud.

-In serverless systems, the user does not have to worry about the underlying infrastructure; instead, the serverless provider manages and maintains all the underlying servers so the user can focus on writing and deploying code.
+In serverless systems, the user does not have to worry about the underlying infrastructure; instead, the serverless provider manages and maintains all the necessary servers, allowing the user to focus on writing and deploying code.

-The term “serverless” stems from the fact that the user is not aware of the physical servers even though they exist.
+The term “serverless” originates from the fact that the user is unaware of the physical servers, even though they exist.

 Serverless Vs. Containers: What Are The Similarities?